Excellent

 How to get an Ambien prescription online

-You get an Ambien prescription online during a telehealth visit with a trained, licensed healthcare provider, such as a medical doctor (MD), physician assistant/associate (PA), or nurse practitioner (NP).
+You get an Ambien prescription online during a telehealth visit with a trained, licensed healthcare provider.
+If the provider determines Ambien is right your insomnia symptoms, they can give you a prescription.
 In some states, you’ll need one in-person visit first.

 You can discuss insomnia treatment — which may include medication such as Ambien — with a board-certified, licensed provider on Klarity Health.